$C^*$-algebraic drawings of dendroidal sets: Introduction

+Dendroidal sets provide a convenient model for $\infty$-operads (see \cite{HeuHinMoe} for a comparison with Lurie's model \cite{LurHigAlg} for $\infty$-operads without constants).
 The category of dendroidal sets $\dset$ was introduced by Moerdijk--Weiss \cite{MoeWei1,MoeWei2} so that (inter alia) it can serve as a receptacle for the nerve functor on the category of operads $\oper$.
 The following commutative diagram is explanatory: